A 2023 interview about the documentary film-in-progress Do You Know Jonathan Ned Katz?, which focuses on OutHistory's founder.

 On the fiftieth anniversary of Daniel R. Pinello's coming out in an essay on the front page of the Williams College student newspaper, OutHistory republished, with the author's permission, Pinello's work.

 The All-American Girls Professional Baseball League did everything it could to keep lesbians off the diamond.
 Seventy-five years later, its gay stars finally opened up.
-OutHistory excerpt, along with related links, published on April 23, 2020.
+Published originally on OutHistory in April 2020.

 OutHistory is grateful to historian Kevin J. Mumford for creating this bibliography, and for research assistance he sends special thanks to Olivia Hagedorn, a doctoral candidate in history at the University of Illinois at Urbana—Champaign.
 First…